 Menyuan Rape-Flower Festival: it is held from July 18th to 25th every year, which is the most important festival in Menyuan County.

-In the perirod of Han Dynasty and the Three Kingdoms, Menyuan was under the jurisdiction of Xiping County.
+In perirod of Han Dynasty and Three Kingdoms, Menyuan was under jurisdiction of Xiping County.

-In the Sixteen Kingdoms of the Eastern Jin Dynasty, it belonged to the five regimes of Qian-liang, Hou-liang, Nan-liang and Bei-liang successively.
+In Sixteen Kingdoms of Eastern Jin Dynasty, it belonged to five regimes of Qian-liang, Hou-liang, Nan-liang and Bei-liang successively.

-During the Southern and Northern Dynasties, it was a pastureland of the Tuyuhun regime
+During Southern and Northern Dynasties, it was a pastureland of Tuyuhun regime

-In the Sui and Tang dynasties, it was occupied by Tubo kingdom
+In Sui and Tang dynasties, it was occupied by Tubo kingdom

-In the Yuan Dynasty, Menyuan was under the jurisdiction of Xining.
+In Yuan Dynasty, Menyuan was under jurisdiction of Xining.

-In the 6th year of Hongwu in the Ming Dynasty (AD 1373), Menyuan was arranged to begin to engage in planting production.
-At the end of Ming Dynasty, it was the Mongolian pastureland.
+In 6th year of Hongwu of Ming Dynasty (AD 1373), Menyuan was arranged to begin to engage in planting production.
+At end of Ming Dynasty, it was a Mongolian’s pastureland.

-In the second year of Yongzheng in the Qing Dynasty (AD 1724), Datong City (now Menyuan County) was built.
+In second year of Yongzheng of Qing Dynasty (AD 1724), Datong City (now Menyuan County) was built.

-In the 9th year of Qianlong (AD 1744), Datongwei was moved to Chengguan Town in Datong.
+In 9th year of Qianlong (AD 1744), Datongwei was moved to Chengguan Town in Datong.

-In the 18 year of the Republic of China (AD 1929), Menyuan County was established
+In 18th year of Republic of China (AD 1929), Menyuan County was established

-In 1953, the ethnic regional autonomy regime – Menyuan Hui Autonomous Region was established.
+In 1953, ethnic regional autonomy regime – Menyuan Hui Autonomous Region was established.